 This is especially important today, as many environments contain numerous devices that can potentially cause electromagnetic interference—ranging from phones and personal computers to office equipment, industrial machinery, security systems, and more.

 To ensure EMC compliance, many countries and regions require that electronic devices undergo testing before they are sold.
 These tests ensure that the devices meet specific electromagnetic radiation and immunity standards.
-In the United States, EMC regulations are set by the Federal Communications Commission (FCC), with most devices being regulated under FCC Part 15 rules.
+In the United States, EMC regulations are set by the Federal Communications Commission (FCC), with most devices being regulated under fcc part 15 rules.

 Common EMC-Related Abbreviations